Man Hay Yip

 Leonard Green's acquisition of CPA, 2017

-Advised the arrangers including Jefferies and Nomura on Leonard Greens' $1.3 billion term loan B acquisition financing for the acquisition of CPA Global.
+Advised the arrangers including Jefferies and Nomura on Leonard Greens' US$1.3 billion term loan B acquisition financing for the acquisition of CPA Global.

 Rhone Capital's refinancing for Ask Chemicals Group, 2017